Retekh/learning-git/README.md

-# learning-git
+# Git and Github Course

-## This repo was used to learn git from Amigos Code
+## This repo was used to learn git and github from Amigos Code

 https://amigoscode.com/courses/git-github